kalyan4812/JetGpsShare/README.md

 c = "/Images/download_notes_light.PNG" width="235" height="500"/>

 #### _Upload Notes and My Files_

-The upload notes area provide for easy upload of notes by users.
+ad notes area provide for easy upload of notes by users.
 It takes the authors name to give credit to the author.

 The number of downloads will encourage students to make more impressive notes and create a sense of healthy competition.